-This special type of manufacturing software helps managers control costs and hit deadlines across entire projects by helping plan, organize, and manage all resources needed to create estimates, provide quotes, schedule jobs, and track their production status from beginning to end.
+This special type of manufacturing ERP software helps managers control costs and hit deadlines across entire projects by helping plan, organize, and manage all resources needed to create estimates, provide quotes, schedule jobs, and track their production status from beginning to end.
 This is important for manufacturers that have goals to increase margins and profitability.

 Businesses with complex supply chains may realize they are lost without the proper project status tracking, scheduling, and planning capabilities that an integrated project management tool provides.
 This is because many manufacturers may do business across multiple locations.

 For example, a design team may create plans in one location, but send it to a warehouse to be manufactured.
 They may also contract out their distribution process, meaning the finished goods need to be sent to a different location.
 This interconnected web of employees, equipment, and facilities requires a strong manufacturing project portfolio management solution to ensure all departments are kept on the same page.

 Project management solutions for manufacturers can be locally-installed, web-based, or accessed via mobile devices such as Apple iPhones (iOS) or Android devices.
 User permissions can allow all staff members to access only the appropriate part of the software.